Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing: Proposed Methodology

 \subsection{Uncertainty Estimation}

-The uncertainty map can be estimated during test time.
-There are several methods for computing the uncertainty map given the network output to capture aleatoric and/or epistemic uncertainty.
-These methods include computing the variance of the output samples, predictive entropy, or mutual information~\cite{mukhoti2018evaluating}.
-Reference~\citenum{mukhoti2018evaluating} notes that predictive entropy models both epistemic and aleatoric uncertainty, which are both important for the application of safe planetary landing.
-Thus, for this work we use predictive entropy to compute uncertainty maps.
-Given a test sample, $\mathbf{x}$, and the training set, $\mathcal{D}_{train}$, the predictive entropy, $\hat{\mathbbm{H}}[y|\mathbf{x},\mathcal{D}_{train}]$, is given by~\cite{mukhoti2018evaluating}:
+The uncertainty map can be estimated during testing.
+There are several methods for computing the uncertainty map given the network output of the $M$ stochastic samples to capture aleatoric and/or epistemic uncertainty.
+These methods include computing the variance of the output samples, predictive entropy of the mean softmax probability, or mutual information between the predictive entropy and the posterior over model parameters~\citep{Mukhoti2018}. \citet{Mukhoti2018} notes that predictive entropy models both epistemic and aleatoric uncertainty, which are both important for safe planetary landing.
+Thus, for this work, we use predictive entropy to compute uncertainty maps.
+The predictive entropy, $\hat{\mathbbm{H}}[y|\mathbf{x},\mathcal{D}_{train}]$, is given by~\cite{Mukhoti2018}: